 Come to the Tahoe Mountain Sports Sales Rep Sample Sale

 Saturday of Memorial Day weekend is your best chance to score some of the best deals on skis, boots, bindings, footwear, outerwear and more.
-There will be sales reps from Salomon, Ortovox, Deuter, Jetboil, Camelbak, Black Diamond, Leki, Faction, Marmot, Scott Bikes and more set up in the parking lot of the Safeway shopping center in Truckee selling their samples so you can get the newest styles before anyone else.
-It’s also a benefit for the Auburn Ski Club so you can feel good about a portion of your purchase going to this local group.
+There will be sales reps from Patagonia, Faction Skis, Thule, La Sportiva, Camelbak, Outdoor Research, Leki, and more set up in the parking lot of the Safeway Shopping Center in front of TMS selling their samples so you can get the newest styles before anyone else.
+It’s also a benefit for the Truckee Donner Land Trust so you can feel good about a portion of your purchase going to this local group.